-We provide proactive funding solutions to prevent a temporary barrier turning into a financial, self-confidence, or well-being crisis when no other resources are available.
-The barriers we focus on relate to: youth aspirations, senior independent living, well-being, transportation, and employment/skill development.
-In return, recipients are expected to pass the good deed forward through self-selected volunteerism.
+OUR FOCUS – OCMV provides proactive solutions to prevent a temporary barrier turning into a financial, self-confidence, or well-being crisis when no other resources are available.
+In return, recipients pass the good deed forward through self-selected volunteerism.
+Barriers include:

 ***PLEASE NOTE: OCMV Funds are not an alternative to seek funding for what social service organizations already fund i.e. housing, emergency, heat, or general assistance needs.***